purewow-analytics/Segment/events_readme.txt

 	title: Title as defined in CMS
 	merchant: Merchant as defined in the CMS
 	item: Item as defined in the CMS
+	vendor: The partner vendor that is associated with the product (Skimlinks, BamX, Etc.)
+	input_method: The way this link was ID'd as an affiliate link (CMS or programmatic)